SAFE DRIVING CITY

 Driving regulations in France are different from those in the UK.
 Speeding can result in heavy, on the spot fines and potentially immediate confiscation of your vehicle and licence.

 Although the French like a glass of “Vin” at lunchtime they take there drinking and driving laws very seriously.
-If the level of alcohol in the bloodstream is 0.05 per cent or more, severe penalties are imposed include fines, imprisonment and/or confiscation of the driving licence.
+If the level of alcohol in the bloodstream is 0.05 per cent or more, severe penalties are imposed include fines, imprisonment and/or confiscation of the driving license.
 The same applies to diving under the influence of drugs and saliva drug tests will be used to detect drivers under the influence of drugs.
 Penalties are severe and are similar to those of drink driving.
+It is crucial to consider seeking professional treatment if you fail a drug test to address any underlying issues and comply with legal requirements.

 It is compulsory in France for front and rear seat occupants to wear seat belts, if fitted.
 It is the driver’s responsibility to ensure all passengers under 18 are appropriately restrained.
 Children under the age of 10 are not permitted to travel on the front seats of vehicles.
 They must travel in an approved child seat or restraint adapted to their size.
 A baby up to 13kg must be carried in a rear facing baby seat.
 A child between 9 and 18kg must be seated in a child seat and a child from 15kg up to 10 years can use a booster seat with a seat belt or a harness.